thiagomdiniz/zabbix-query-layer/README.md

 1. "server" is a required field. should contain your Zabbix frontend address;

-2. "options" is a optional field and can contain the fallowing values in a list:
+2. "options" is an optional field and can contain the fallowing values in a list:
 	1. "zabbix-version": When used adds to the response the version of Zabbix queried;
 	2. "no-ssl-verify": Use if your Zabbix frontend uses ssl (https) with invalid certificate;
 	3. "http-auth": Use if your Zabbix frontend uses HTTP authentication;

+3. "date-format" is an optional field that defines the time format.
+[See the time lib docs](https://docs.python.org/3/library/time.html#time.strftime);

+4. "timestamp-fields" defines the fields in which the date should be converted to timestamp.
+Required only when using "date-format";

-3. Is the name of the Zabbix API method;
+5. Is the name of the Zabbix API method;

+6. "pk" is a required field only when the query has subqueries.
+Is the ID / primary key of the object;

-4. "params" is a required field.
+7. "params" is a required field.
 Fill in this field in the same way as the params field described in the official documentation.
 Use {} for empty params;

-5. "pk" is a required field only when the query has subqueries.
-Is the ID / primary key of the object;

-6. "fk" is a required field only for subqueries.
+8. "fk" is a required field only for subqueries.
 Is the field that will be added to the subquery filter with the ID / primary key value of the parent query result.

 ## Request examples